Sourdough glossary with 54 sourdough bread terms explained. Your ultimate guide to sourdough bread terminology.

 Alveoli is a bread term that refers to the gas bubbles or pockets in the crumb of your bread.
 Many sourdough bakers strive for large alveoli in their bread, however this is not always the case.
 Large alveoli can be achieved by getting the right combination of fermentation, time and temperature.

 Amylases is an enzyme that converts starches to sugar.
 You will hear it talked about in relation to flour.
+The amylases convert the starches in flour to sugar to feed the yeast.

 This can also be referred to as the premix or fermentalyse.